 Photo: Nykelle Devivo

-Coralys Carter is a multidisciplinary weaver living and working in Southern California.
-Currently pursuing an MFA in Visual Arts at the University of California, San Diego, Carter is furthering her exploration into the concept of bodies rooted in spaces and places rooted in bodies
+Coralys Carter is a sculptor and weaver living in eastern Tennessee.
+Recently receiving an MFA in Visual Arts at the University of California, San Diego, Carter is furthering her material exploration into the concept of bodies rooted in spaces and places rooted in bodies.

-Recent residencies and fellowships include the Robert Blackburn Printmaking Workshop’s SIP Fellowship, Textile Art Center’s WIP Residency, and Processing Foundation’s Processing Fellowship.
+Recent residencies and honors include the Longenecker Roth Artist in Resident Fellow with Tanya Aguiñiga, the Black Studies Project Fellowship, the Russell Grant, Robert Blackburn Printmaking Workshop’s SIP Fellowship, Textile Art Center’s WIP Residency, and Processing Foundation’s Processing Fellowship.

 Coralys Carter is a multidisciplinary weaver living and working in Southern California.
 Currently pursuing an MFA in Visual Arts at the University of California, San Diego, Carter is furthering her exploration into the concept of bodies rooted in spaces and places rooted in bodies.